-Described by The Guardian as ‘the first and still the best’ alternative holiday, Skyros offers the independent traveller the holiday that opens the heart, expands the mind, recharges the body and uplifts the spirit.
+Described by The Sunday Times as ‘One of the World's Best Holidays', Skyros offers the independent traveller the holiday that opens the heart, expands the mind, recharges the body and uplifts the spirit.
 Skyros, now in its 38th year, was Europe's first ever course-based holiday centre and it remains the world leader in its field.

 But more than its holiday courses, Skyros thrives on its peerless culture.
-Within it you can be yourself, re-connect with your essence, express your creativity, laugh as you never did since childhood and make new friends for life.
+Within it you can be yourself, reconnect with your essence, express your creativity, laugh as you haven't since childhood and make new friends for life.